ophub/amlogic-s9xxx-armbian/documents/README.md

 ## 4. Customization instructions for personalized Armbian system files

 The system compilation process is controlled in the [.github/workflows/build-armbian-arm64-server-image.yml](../.github/workflows/build-armbian-arm64-server-image.yml) file.
-There are other .yml files in the workflows directory that implement different functions.
-The system is compiled in real time using Armbian's current official code, and related parameters can be referred to the official documentation.
+Additional .yml files in the workflows directory handle other functions.
+The system is compiled using Armbian's current official source code.
+Refer to the official documentation for parameter details.

 ```yaml
 - name: Compile Armbian [ ${{ inputs.set_release }} ]